 Honey is an age-old remedy that treats a number of skin conditions.

 - Clean your hands.
-Using a finger or a cotton pad, drizzle a little honey onto the pimples.
+Drizzle a little honey onto the pimples using a finger or a cotton pad.

 - Additionally, you can also add honey to your face masks.